HarleyHo/Stock-Mining/README.md

 This can help us find some important features that affect the performance of the index, which can help us to make a better choice when we need to use some features to predict the index.

 ### Decision Tree
-Decision Tree is used to offer an easier and more intuitive way to predict the increase / decrease of the HSI.
+Decision Tree is used to offer an easier and more effective way to predict the increase / decrease of the HSI.
+Although the predict accuracy is not very high compared to methods like LSTM, it is still useful.

 ## Usage
 First you need to install the dependencies with ```pip install -r requirements.txt```.